 But in the future, Web 3.0 might disrupt every aspect of the internet.
 Developers already employ the blockchain and cryptocurrencies to provide alternate storage solutions and data organisation.

 Here we will look at what Web 3.0 is, what it means for cryptocurrencies, and some applications already live and in development.

 First, let us take a look at the history of the internet.

 The History Of Web 1.0 and 2.0

 Web 1.0 ran from 1989 to 2005.
 It was called the Static Web.
 This version of the internet had no user interaction and gave users little access to information.
 Internet users did not create content or interact with published information.

 Instead, they logged onto the internet and had to enter a specific address to find information.
 There were no search engines or protocols for connected websites.
 Users could only access information from web directories.
 It was one-way traffic.

 For instance, web platforms like YouTube, Google, and Facebook allow users to find relevant information, post their opinions, and even upload videos for other users.
 We are currently in the Web 2.0 version of the internet.

 It has many benefits, but it has one major disadvantage.
-Companies like Google, Facebook, and Amazon have a monopoly on user data.
-They collect and analyze this data, then they sell it to advertisers for targeted ads.
-As a result, these internet companies control most of the internet, making it a centralized platform.
+Companies like Google, Facebook, and Amazon monopolise user data.
+They collect and analyse this data and then sell it to advertisers for targeted ads.
+As a result, these internet companies control most of the internet, making it a centralised platform.